-After your application has been evaluated by the admssions team, you will be notified of the outcome in OLAF.
+After your application has been evaluated by the admissions team, you will be notified of the outcome in OLAF.
 The possible outcomes of the evaluation are:

-Statement of eligibility: If your academic background meets our requirements but your application is still incomplete, you may receive a statement of eligiblity.
+If your academic background meets our requirements but your application is still incomplete, you may receive a statement of eligibility.
 Your official offer will only be made once you have submitted all required documents.

 If your academic background does not meet the requirements of the programme you have applied for, the admissions team will automatically see if you are eligible for some of our other programmes and inform you about the alternative options.

-Offer of admission: If your application is complete and you meet all the admissions requirements for the programme you have applied for, you will receive a (conditional) offer of admission.
+If your application is complete and you meet all the admissions requirements for the programme you have applied for, you will receive a (conditional) offer of admission.
 Applicants for the premaster programmes will also be informed which master programmes they are eligible for.
 You will have two weeks to respond to the offer in OLAF.
-You must also complete all the listed conditions by the 31st of August.
+You must also complete all the listed conditions by 31 August.

-If you are offered admission to RSM, you are expected to respond to your offer of admission in OLAF within two weeks.
+If you are offered admission to RSM, you are expected to respond to your offer of admission in OLAF within 14 days.

 You can either accept or decline the offer.
 It is also possible to defer your offer of admission until the next academic year (with the exception of the International Management/CEMS).

-If you need to change the response to your offer later on, this is possible until the 31st of August by notifying the RSM admissions office.
+If you need to change the response to your offer later on, this is possible until 31 August by notifying the RSM admissions office.